Rennebu Municipality

 Rennebu is a municipality in Trøndelag county, Norway.
 It is part of the Orkdalen region.
 The administrative centre of the municipality is the village of Berkåk, located along European route E6.
 The majority of the population lives in the villages of Berkåk, Innset, Stamnan, Ulsberg, Voll, and Nerskogen.

-The 948 km2 municipality is the 123rd largest by area out of the 356 municipalities in Norway.
-Rennebu is the 257th most populous municipality in Norway with a population of 2,443.
-The municipality's population density is 2.6 PD/km2 and its population has decreased by 4.9% over the previous 10-year period.
+The 948 km2 municipality is the 123rd largest by area out of the 357 municipalities in Norway.
+Rennebu Municipality is the 257th most populous municipality in Norway with a population of 2,484.
+The municipality's population density is 2.6 PD/km2 and its population has decreased by 2.8% over the previous 10-year period.

 General information

-The municipality of Rennebu was established in 1839 when it was separated from the municipality of Meldal.
+The municipality of Rennebu was established in 1839 when it was separated from Meldal Municipality.
 Initially, the population was 2,368.

-On 1 January 1966, the parish of Innset (population: 420) was transferred from Kvikne municipality (and also from Hedmark county) to Rennebu (and Sør-Trøndelag county).
-Then on 1 January 1970, the Garlia area (population: 5) was transferred from Tynset (and Hedmark county) to Rennebu (and Sør-Trøndelag).
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1966, the parish of Innset (population: 420) was transferred from Kvikne Municipality (and also from Hedmark county) to Rennebu Municipality (and Sør-Trøndelag county).
+Then on 1 January 1970, the Garlia area (population: 5) was transferred from Tynset Municipality (and Hedmark county) to Rennebu Municipality (and Sør-Trøndelag).

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

 Name

 The municipality (originally the parish) is named Rennebu (Rennabú).
 The first element is, maybe, the plural genitive case of renna which means "journey", "march", or "road".
-Probably because two old important roads cross the municipality: one follows the Orkla river from the Orkdalsfjord (part of the Trondheimsfjord) to the village of Berkåk where it connects with the road from the Gudbrandsdalen valley and Oppdal to Gauldalen and Trondheim (today the European route E6).
+Probably because two old important roads cross the municipality: one follows the Orkla river from the Orkdalsfjord (part of the Trondheimsfjord) to the village of Berkåk where it connects with the road from the Gudbrandsdalen valley and Oppdal Municipality to Gauldalen and Trondheim Municipality (today the European route E6 highway).
 The last element is bú which means "rural district".